+Mitigation Measures: None

+g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? ? \boxtimes

+Discussion:

-Mitigation Measures: None g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? ? 🗆 \boxtimes Emerg improv draina Discussion: Intire property is mapped within the 100-yency Management Agency (FEMA), but the ement plans will be subject to agency review ge conditions are acceptable to the City states are flood hazard area are expected. ne Project doe v and approval s not include he lensure that the nousing.
-The perpendicular proposed gra oroposed ding and Mitigation Measures: None h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
+Emerg improv draina The entire property is mapped within the 100-year flood hazard area (Zone AO) by the Federal Emergency Management Agency (FEMA), but the Project does not include housing.
+The proposed mprovement plans will be subject to agency review and approval ensure that the proposed grading and drainage conditions are acceptable to the City standards.
+No impacts relative to placing housing in a 100-year flood hazard area are expected.

+Mitigation Measures: None

+h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows? \boxtimes

+D. .